Astron/Astron/doc/internal_protocol.md

 ### Section 0: Abstract ###

-The purpose of this document is to be a complete reference describing how to communicate within the OpenOTP cluster.
-At the heart of every OpenOTP cluster is a backbone consisting of one or more "Message Directors" which route messages between the various nodes in the cluster.
-This document describes the exact protocol used by the MDs to communicate, as well as the various types of messages that one can expect to see in a working OpenOTP environment.
+The purpose of this document is to be a complete reference describing how to communicate within the Astron cluster.
+At the heart of every Astron cluster is a backbone consisting of one or more "Message Directors" which route messages between the various nodes in the cluster.
+This document describes the exact protocol used by the MDs to communicate, as well as the various types of messages that one can expect to see in a working Astron environment.

 ### Section 1: Anatomy of a message ###

-OpenOTP Message Directors are linked via TCP streams.
+Astron Message Directors are linked via TCP streams.
 The linking forms a tree; that is, no routing loops may exist in a Message Director network.
 If a routing loop exists, the traffic will be amplified into a broadcast storm.

 When any TCP connection is established, there is an initiator (or connector) and a receiver (or listener).
-This distinction is important in the OpenOTP Message Director hierarchy: One Message Director should be configured as a root node, which makes no connections to any other nodes.
-Instead, the root node listens for connections from other Message Directors, which may either host other components of the OpenOTP cluster, or they may themselves listen for connections from other MDs.
+This distinction is important in the Astron Message Director hierarchy: One Message Director should be configured as a root node, which makes no connections to any other nodes.
+Instead, the root node listens for connections from other Message Directors, which may either host other components of the Astron cluster, or they may themselves listen for connections from other MDs.

 Once the TCP connection is open, there is no handshaking process required.
 The